feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> You might enjoy singing "Aziza" by Cheb Khaled when running under the rain, and
+#> You might enjoy singing "Ayoune" by Cheb Khaled when running under the rain,
-#> "Lily of the Valley" when thinking of a flower.
+#> and "Oud El Dahab" by Khaled or a traditional Algerian song for a flower.
 ```

 You can also access the history of the `broadcasting` using the